 ADELAIDE SA 5001.

-Just keep in mind, we are able to process your form faster if you create an Insolvency Services account and complete the form online, rather than post a paper form.
+Just keep in mind, we can process your form faster if you create an Insolvency Services account and complete the form online, rather than post a paper form.

 - We treat it as a priority.

-- If we accept it, we'll send you and your creditors confirmation in writing.
+- If we accept it, your 21 day protection period starts and we'll send you and your creditors confirmation in writing.

 - This confirmation contains your AFSA administration number[?].
 Your creditors may ask for this.